kiahjh/lovely/next_up.md

-- all about function call!!
+- all about function calls!!
-- fix that idiv bug that rsahwe pointed out